- Scientific name: Lepidorhombus whiffiagonis

 - UK shore caught record: 2lb 6oz

-- Distribution: Quite common around most of the deep, offshore waters around the UK, although absent from the southern North Sea and much of the English Channel.
-Prefer clear seabeds.
+- Distribution: Quite common around most of the deep, offshore waters around the UK and northern Europe.

 - Feeds on: Small fish and crustaceans.